-Bone grafting procedure involves placement of a bone graft in periodontal bone defect to achieve re-establishment of the lost bone volume.
-In orthopaedics bone grafts have been used for years.
+Bone grafting procedure involves the placement of a bone graft in the periodontal bone defect to achieve regeneration of the lost bone volume.
+In orthopedics, bone grafts have been used for years.
 The first recorded bone implant was performed in 1668.
-It was Hegdus, who in 1923 attempted the use of bone grafts for the reconstruction of bone defects produced by periodontal disease 1.
+It was Hegedus 1, who in 1923 attempted the use of bone grafts for the reconstruction of bone defects produced by periodontal disease.
 After this, many researchers used different forms of bone grafts in periodontal bone defects.
-A detailed description of historical aspect of bone grafts is available in “History of periodontal regenerative therapy”.
+Today, many different types of bone grafts are available commercially for clinical use.
+A detailed description of the historical aspect of bone grafts is available in “History of periodontal regenerative therapy”.

-Before we read in detail about bone grafts, following terms should be clearly understood.
+Before we read in detail about bone grafts, the following terms should be clearly understood,

 In this case, viable osteoblasts within the grafted material deposit new bone.
-It occurs in case of autogenous bone grafts.
+It occurs when autogenous bone grafts are used.

 Osteoconduction occurs when the bone graft material serves as a scaffold for new bone growth that is perpetuated by the native bone.